 Utilizing a retro 8-bit style, Micro Battles is a cute game designed for quick matches between two players.
 It's a 2-player exclusive and it’s made up of competitive mini games.
 In the free version, one of the four mini games can be played per day.

 You can pay an additional $1.99 if you want access to all four at once.
 But there is a way to play more than one per day - you just need to download the other two editions of the game.
 That’s, in total, 12 fast and distracting mini games.
 They have different themes, such as outer space, the old west, airplanes, soccer, vikings, and more.

 This game follows the same premise of the mini games from Micro Battles, just with a slightly different (although more competitive) theme.
 Each player holds the smartphone on one side, and the other uses their fingers to play.
 It has games like the ones on this list such as hockey, but there are other more competitive ones like hot potatoes.

-There are 11 mini games, nine of them are free, plus another one that’s unlocked if you like the company on Facebook.
-There’s also one last one that’s unlocked with an extra in-app payment.
-Although it looks cute, it gets super competitive and provides enough tension.
-It’s very good for distracting children or passing the time, as you can also play against the computer.
+There are 11 mini games, nine of which are free.
+You can unlock an additional one, if you like the company's page on Facebook.
+The final one can be unlocked with an in-game microtransaction.
+Although it looks cute, it can get super competitive and creates enough tension.
+It’s great for distracting your kids or passing the time, as you can also play against the computer.

 Keep Talking and Nobody Explodes ($14.99)

-Extremely fun and full of tension, in this game, one person takes care of the artifact, the bomb that needs to be defused, and the other is left with the manual telling the other person how to deal with the riddles.
-If you don’t solve the riddles in time, the bomb will explode and everyone loses.
+Extremely fun and full of tension, in this game, one person takes care of a bomb that needs to be defused, while the other has to use a manual and give them instructions on what to do.
+If you don't solve the riddles in time, the bomb will explode and everyone loses.
 It’s a frantic game you’ll either love or hate.
 Oh, and you need a VR device, but if you don’t have one, you can also play the PC version.